aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 ```
 ## Logs

 For centralized logging solution I'm using [Loki](https://grafana.com/oss/loki/).
 It works very well with Grafana stack.
-As I don't have big traffic is good enough for me.
+As I don't have big traffic it is good enough for me.
 Configuration is [here](https://github.com/aldor007/homelab/blob/master/helmfile/values/prometheus-operator.yaml#L2267).
-There is one additional feature "added" by me - extra container for proxing gRPC requests as [greebo](https://github.com/aldor007/greebo) can use Loki as backend.
+There is one additional feature "added" by me - extra container for proxying gRPC requests as [greebo](https://github.com/aldor007/greebo) can use Loki as backend.

 | ![example loki logs](https://mort.mkaciuba.com/images/transform/ZmlsZXMvc291cmNlcy8yMDIyL2xva2lfOWZjNDgyMDcwMS5QTkc/photo_loki_big.jpg)